 - White Candy Melts & Chocolate Candy Melts - We love using Ghirardelli because they melt easy and taste so good.

-- Pink Round Sprinkles - for the nose.
-Pink heart sprinkles are fun too.
+- Pink Round Sprinkles - Use these for the nose.
+Pink heart sprinkles or mini M&M's are fun too.

 - Corn Syrup - Used to make the sugar stick to the marshmallow ears.

-- Pink Sanding Sugar - for the inside of the ears.
+- Pink Sanding Sugar - Adds color to the inside of the ears.

-- Straws - Added if you want to turn the Oreos into pops
+- Straws - Added if you want to turn the Easter cookies into pops.

-- Toothpicks - Makes it easier to draw the whiskers on the faces.
+- Toothpicks - Makes it easier to draw whiskers on the bunny faces.

 - Bunny Cookie Cutter - Any size will work, but one with bigger ears is best.